-We completed the following tasks during the period 08/01/2009-07/31/2010:
+We completed the following tasks during the period 08/01/2009-07/31/2011:

-- (1) To have diagnosed the discrepancies of the current cloud microphysics physics; - (2) To have examined the interaction between grid-scale moist processes and subgrid-scale convection in the HWRF model to understand how they affect hurricane intensity and structure, including size; - (3) To have analyzed the potential discrepancies of the current dynamical core of the HWRF model and the improvements of precipitation physics in HWRF; - (4) To have developed and tested the single column parcel model (SCPM).
+- (1) To have diagnosed the discrepancies of the current cloud microphysics physics; - (2) To have examined the interaction between grid-scale moist processes and subgrid-scale convection in the HWRF model to understand how they affect hurricane intensity and structure, including size; - (3) To have analyzed the potential discrepancies of the current dynamical core of the HWRF model and the improvements of precipitation physics in HWRF; - (4) To have developed and tested the single column parcel model (SCPM). - (5) To have examined the potential effect of the initial vortex size on the subsequent size change in the model prediction; - (6) To have revealed the importance of the initial radial tangential wind profile to the size change in hurricane models: - (7) To have developed a resolution-independence warm rain cloud microphysics scheme based on satellite observations, which may be applied for high-resolution atmospheric models, such as in the HRWF model outer domains.

-We have completed the following tasks during this reporting period (08/01/2010-01/31/2011):
+We have completed the following tasks during this reporting period (08/01/2011-01/31/2012):